-The Cleveland-Marshall Law Library’s superior research facility offers students access to research services, a 50-seat computer lab, 25 group study rooms, an updated research instruction room and a study center dedicated to Ohio legal materials.
-The law school’s future attorneys may study and read at leisure in the four-story, light filled rotunda or one of the 200 study carrels and tables with wireless access for laptop computers.
+The Cleveland State University College of Law Library’s superior research facility offers students access to research services, a 50-seat computer lab, 25 group study rooms, an updated research instruction room and a study center dedicated to Ohio legal materials.
+With the library's wireless connectivity for laptops and other devices, the law school’s future attorneys may study and read at leisure in the four-story, light-filled rotunda or at one of the 200 study carrels and tables.

 Among the subject areas of particular strength in the Law Library collection: Constitutional Law, Employment and Labor Law, Health Law, Islamic Law, Law Careers, Legal Research and Writing and Ohio Law and Practice.
 The library is also a United States federal government documents selective depository.
 In partnership with the University’s Michael Schwartz Library, our OhioLINK membership provides patrons expanded access to the universe of research materials.

 A library is more than its physical structure or collection.
-At the Cleveland-Marshall College of Law Library, the knowledgeable staff, committed to excellence in service to faculty, students and members of the legal community, provide reference services, research assistance and instruction, and all the administrative and technical services that make a library an easy-to-use, comprehensive teaching, research, study and meeting center.
+At the Cleveland State University College of Law Library, the knowledgeable staff, committed to excellence in service to faculty, students, and members of the legal community, provide reference services, research assistance and instruction, and all the administrative and technical services that make a library an easy-to-use, comprehensive teaching, research, study and meeting center.